robolab-pavia/slr-kit/slrkit_projects.md

 * `datafile`: the name of the *abstract* file that will be used as input.
 This field is pre-filled with `<project-name>_abstracts.csv`;
 * `output`: output file name.
 This field is pre-filled with `<project-name>_preproc.csv`;
-* `placeholder`: placeholder used to mark the barriers (the stop-words and the punctuaction).
+* `placeholder`: placeholder used to mark the barriers (the stop-words and the punctuation).
 This character is also used as prefix and suffix for the placeholder for the relevant terms and the acronyms.
-It is prefilled with the character `@`;
+It is pre-filled with the character `@`;
-* `stop-words`: lists of stop-words provvided by the user.
-No other lists are used, so the user shall provvide its own;
+* `stop-words`: lists of stop-words provided by the user.
+No other lists are used, so the user shall provide its own;
 * `relevant-term`: lists of relevant terms.
 This field is particular.
 Each element must be a list of at least one item and at most two items.
 The first item is the name of a list of relevant terms.
 The second one, if present, is the marker that the user want to be used for all the terms in this list.
 All the terms will be marked with `<placeholder><marker><placeholder>`.
-If the marker is ommitted than the command replaces every term using the placeholder, all the words of the term separed with `_` character and then another placeholder;
+If the marker is omitted than the command replaces every term using the placeholder, all the words of the term separated with `_` character and then another placeholder;
 * `acronyms`: name of the *acronyms* file.
 If the `acronyms` command is run before, it is pre-filled with `<project-name>_acronyms.csv`;
 * `target-column`: name of the column used for the document text.
 It is pre-filled with `abstract`;
 * `output-column`: name of the column that is added to the output, containing the preprocessed text.
 It is pre-filled with `abstract_lem`;